areddyraja/openstack-docs/content/openstack_installation.md

     #/etc/init.d/networking restart

 ```
-2.3.
-MySQL & RabbitMQ
+### MySQL & RabbitMQ

-Install MySQL:
+**Install MySQL:**

 ```xml
     #apt-get install -y mysql-server python-mysqldb
 ```

-###During the install, you'll be prompted for the mysql root password.
+During the install, you'll be prompted for the mysql root password.
 Enter a password of your choice and verify it.

 Configure mysql to accept all incoming requests:

 ```xml
     #sed -i 's/127.0.0.1/0.0.0.0/g' /etc/mysql/my.cnf
     #service mysql restart
 ```

-Install RabbitMQ (Message Queue):
+**Install RabbitMQ (Message Queue):**

-The OpenStack Cloud Controller communicates with other nova components such as the Scheduler, Network Controller, and Volume Controller via AMQP(Advanced Message Queue Protocol).
+The OpenStack Cloud Controller communicates with other nova components such as `Scheduler`, `Network Controller`, and `Volume Controller` usinf `AMQP` (Advanced Message Queue Protocol).
 Nova components use Remote Procedure Calls (RPC) to communicate to one another.

 ```xml
     #apt-get install -y rabbitmq-server